viyh/whisper/README.md

 ## Overview ##

-The data is entered and encryted with AES using a supplied password.
+The data is entered and encrypted with AES using a supplied password.
 A link is created and can be sent to the other party, and the password can be provided to them by other means such as instant messaging or a phone call.
 The data can be set to delete after one viewing, one hour, one day, or one week.
 Any data will